The Bridges of Madison County (film): Filming

 Principal photography took 42 days, ending on November 1, 1994, ten days ahead of Eastwood's 52-day schedule; Eastwood filmed it chronologically from Francesca's point of view, "because it was important to work that way.
 We were two people getting to know each other, in real-time, as actors and as the characters."
 It was filmed on location in Madison County, Iowa, including the town of Winterset, and in the Dallas County town of Adel.

 Post-production

 The MPAA ratings board initially gave the film an "R" rating, for the line "Or should we just fuck on the linoleum one last time?", a line of dialogue spoken sarcastically by Francesca; Eastwood appealed, and the rating was reduced to a PG-13.

-Release
+Release and reception

 Box office

 The Bridges of Madison County opened theatrically on June 2, 1995, in 1,805 venues.
 It grossed $10,519,257 in its opening weekend, ranking number two at the US box office, behind Casper (which was in its second weekend and coincidentally features Eastwood in a cameo).
 It was number one at the Japanese box office for nine consecutive weeks, grossing over $35 million.
 At the end of its run, the film grossed $71,516,617 in the United States and Canada and $110,500,000 overseas for a worldwide total of $182,016,617.